 Configure SSH authentication

-You can configure secure SSH authentication that enables you to access the Git server from a Git command line.
+Configure secure SSH authentication to access the Git server from a Git command line.

 Note: This functionality is available only with the PulseUno Git server.

 By default, a standalone PulseUno instance uses internal authentication and provides an option to set user passwords.
-For details, see Change a user's password.
+For details, see Change user passwords.